dmx-systems/dmx-documentation/docs/devel.rst

 .. hint::

-    It is convention to have prefix ``dmx-`` when creating a Git repo for your DMX plugin, eg. ``dmx-tagging``.
+    It is convention to have prefix ``dmx-`` when creating a Git repo for your DMX plugin, eg. ``dmx-bookstore``.

 From the developer's view a DMX plugin is a directory on your hard disc.
 The directory can have an arbitrary name and exist at an arbitrary location.
 By convention the plugin directory begins with ``dmx-`` as it is aimed to the DMX platform.
 The directory content adheres to a certain directory structure and file name conventions.
 The files are text files (xml, json, properties, java, js, css) and resources like images.

-To create the *DMX Tagging* plugin setup a directory structure as follows:
+To create the *DMX Bookstore* plugin setup a directory structure as follows:

 .. code-block:: text

-    dmx-tagging/
+    dmx-bookstore/
         pom.xml
         src/
             main/